filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 and `service-customers--sns` is a `service-customers` application communicating over SNS (asynchronous messaging).

-The need to name Pacticipants depending on the communication protocol is because Pact uses different mechanisms for verifying contracts depending wether it's a synchronous HTTP-based protocol or asynchronous messaging.
+The need to name Pacticipants depending on the communication protocol is because Pact uses different mechanisms for verifying contracts depending whether it's a synchronous HTTP-based protocol or asynchronous messaging.
 Pact `HTTP` contract tests use `pact.Verifier`, and Pact `Messaging` contract tests use `pact.MessageProvider`, and they can't be mixed.